Travelability on the Oregon Coast

 Amenities for Greater Access

-The Oregon Coast Visitors Association and coastal cities, organizations and destinations all along the coast are working to improve “travelability,” which simply means the ability for our accessibility community to travel on the coast.
-While accessibility is not a one-size-fits-all descriptor, here are a few destinations offering accessibility amenities to check out on your next trip to the beach.
+The Oregon Coast Visitors Association and coastal cities, organizations and destinations all along the coast are working to improve “travelability,” which simply means the ability for disabled folks to travel on the coast.
+While accessibility is not one-size-fits-all, here are a few destinations offering accessibility amenities to check out on your next trip to the beach.

 Davids Chair beach

-Anyone with mobility disabilities, such as those who use wheelchairs, scooters, walkers, canes or crutches, can reserve an electric all-terrain Track Chair free of charge.
-David’s Chair and Oregon Parks Forever have partnered to make these chairs available along the Oregon Coast, providing freedom for visitors to get onto the beach and into nature.
+Anyone with mobility disabilities, such as those who use wheelchairs, scooters, walkers, canes or crutches, can reserve an electric all-terrain track chair free of charge.
+David’s Chair and community partners make these chairs available along the Oregon Coast, providing freedom for visitors to get onto the beach and into nature.

 Chairs are currently available at the following Oregon Coast locations (see map):